-Surely you have at some point experienced neck pain, lower back pain, or numbness in your feet and hands when you go cycling.
-These discomforts, which can lead to a muscle or joint injury, are often the result of adopting a poor posture on the bike.
-When we go riding on the road or in the mountains, we spend a lot of time doing physical exercise, and this puts stress on our muscles and joints, which is worsened if the bike is not properly adjusted to our body measurements.
+Surely at some point you have experienced neck pain, lower back pain, or numbness in your hands and feet when riding a bike.
+These discomforts, which can lead to muscle or joint injuries, are often the result of adopting a poor posture on the bicycle.
+When we go out pedaling on the road or in the mountains, we spend a lot of time doing physical exercise, and this puts stress on our muscles and joints, which is aggravated if the bike is not adjusted correctly for our body measurements.
 For this reason, it is very important to choose the correct bike size based on our height, leg length, and other factors.
-But we must also not neglect the adjustment of other elements, such as the height at which to set the saddle, the height of the handlebar, or how to determine the crank length we need.
+But we must also not neglect the adjustment of other elements, such as the saddle height, the handlebar height, or knowing the crank length we need.
 Riding a bike with incorrect adjustments is a source of injuries that can be prevented.
 We have compiled the most common injuries caused by poor posture on the bike, their causes, and what to do to avoid them.

-It is quite common that after long hours on the bike, the cyclist starts to feel tingling and weakness in the hands or feet, as a result of strong pressure on the handlebars or with clipless pedals.
+It is quite common that after long hours on the bike, the cyclist begins to feel tingling and weakness in their hands or feet, as a result of strong compression with the handlebars or with the clipless pedals.
 This condition is called paresthesia and is nothing more than the numbness of a part of the body due to nerve compression or poor blood circulation.
-To avoid numbness in hands and feet, part of the solution is to make the contact surface for hands and feet more comfortable.
-An effective solution for the hands is to wear cycling gloves with gel inserts or to change the handlebar grips for softer, more cushioned ones.
-To know which to choose, we recommend our guide to types of grips for mountain bike handlebars.
-As for the feet, it is possible that the pedal cleat tension is too tight and does not allow some lateral movement to relieve muscles and tendons.
-Or that the shoe is too tight and you need to loosen the laces or the adjustment wheel a bit—in the case of cycling shoes with a boa closure.
-Likewise, try stretching your arms and legs every 10-15 minutes while riding, moving your wrists and fingers.
-Also, check how to adjust the cleats on your cycling shoes to avoid straining the muscles and joints of the foot.
+To avoid numbness in your hands and feet, part of the solution is to make the support surface for hands and feet more comfortable.
+An effective solution for the hands is to wear cycling gloves with gel inserts or to change the handlebar grips for softer and more cushioned ones.
+To know which to choose, we recommend our guide to mountain bike handlebar grip types.
+As for the feet, it is possible that the pedal tension is too tight and does not allow for some lateral movement to relieve muscles and tendons.
+Or that the shoe is too tight and you need to loosen the laces or the adjustment wheel a bit—in the case of cycling shoes with a Boa closure.
+Also, try stretching your arms and legs every 10-15 minutes while riding, moving your wrists and fingers.
+Likewise, check how to adjust the cleats on your shoes to avoid straining the muscles and joints in your feet.

-Overtraining also carries the risk of suffering muscle contractures or cramps in the thighs and calves
+Overtraining also carries the risk of suffering from contractures or cramps in the thighs and calves

 Knee pain

-The knee is the essential joint for pedaling and the one subjected to the most wear.
-That’s why it is essential to adopt a good posture on the bike that allows for proper knee flexion while pedaling.
-This mainly depends on having the saddle at the correct height and properly leveled with respect to the horizontal plane of the ground.
+The knee is the essential joint for pedaling and the one that is subjected to the most wear.
+That’s why it is crucial to adopt a good posture on the bike that allows for proper knee flexion while pedaling.
+And this fundamentally depends on having the saddle at the correct height and well-leveled with respect to the horizontal of the ground.
 The most common knee injury due to poor posture is patellar tendinopathy or knee tendinitis.
-According to physiotherapy specialist Jordi Soriano, the most frequent symptoms that may indicate the onset of tendinitis in the knee are sharp, localized pain in the lower part of the kneecap, which can become more intense at rest.
-It is highly recommended to treat patellar tendinitis with a doctor or physical therapist as soon as it appears.
-This is because it is an injury that is at high risk of becoming chronic if not addressed in time.
+According to physiotherapy specialist Jordi Soriano, the most frequent symptoms that may indicate the onset of tendinitis in the knee are a sharp, localized pain in the lower part of the kneecap, which can become more intense at rest.
+It is highly recommended to treat patellar tendinitis with a doctor or physio from its onset, as it is an injury that is at high risk of becoming chronic if not stopped in time.
 2017/09/dolor-de-espalda.jpg">

-Although it is not so involved in cycling, in the superior of the body, problems such as neck pain also tend to appear.
+Although it is not as involved in cycling, problems also often appear in the superior part of the body, such as cervical discomfort.
 These are located in the neck or trapezius area.
-They can be due to a posture that is either too hunched forward or too upright when sitting on the bike.
-A good choice of bike size that ensures a correct distance between saddle and handlebars can help prevent this type of injury.
-Also, if you have not found the right bike size, you can make adjustments to components such as the stem (by installing a shorter or longer one) or by moving the saddle backward and forward on the rails.
-On the other hand, check that the saddle is level and not tilted forward, as this will cause you to be positioned too far over the handlebars and both your neck, shoulders, and trapezius will suffer after several hours of pedaling.
-A properly leveled saddle at the correct angle helps prevent neck pain when cycling.
+And they can be due to a posture that is too inclined or also too upright when sitting on the bike.
+A good choice of the correct bike size that ensures the right distance between saddle and handlebars can prevent this type of injury.
+Likewise, if you haven’t found the right bike size, you can make adjustments to components such as the stem (by installing a shorter or longer one) or by moving the saddle back and lengthening it horizontally (using the rails).
+On the other hand, make sure the saddle is level and not tilted forward, as this will make you position yourself too far over the handlebars and both your neck, shoulders, and trapezius will suffer after several hours of pedaling.
+A saddle leveled at the correct angle helps prevent neck pain when cycling.

 Glute pain in most cases is caused by not choosing a saddle with the right width